MIvanchev/static-wine32/README.md

 the source code of the dependencies to your machine.
 They will be copied into the Docker image when we start building.

-3. In `Dockerfile`, set the following variables to the values you want:
+3. In `Dockerfile`, set the following variables:
+* `PLATFORM=<your CPU's architecture>`: see the available values for the `-march` option of GCC here https://gcc.gnu.org/onlinedocs/gcc/x86-Options.html and set to the value that matches your CPU's architecture, i.e. `broadwell` for the i7-5600U CPU.
+This optimizes static-wine32 for your machine.
+* `BUILD_WITH_LLVM=y`: uncomment this variable to compile the AMD OpenGL driver, the Vulkan software renderer and a faster OpenGL software renderer;
-* `WITH_LLVM=0|1`: set to `1` if you need support for AMD GPUs or want a better software renderer.
-This will increase the build time significantly.
+they require LLVM to compile code on the fly.
+This will increase the build time and size significantly.
-* `WITH_GNUTLS=0|1`: set to `1` if you need secure networking.
-Note that GnuTLS is the only dynamic library static-wine32 uses.
 * `BUILD_JOBS=1|2|3|4|...`: set to number of parallel build jobs you'd like.
 Usually the number of your CPU cores.
 Be careful not to melt your CPU, we have chip shortages.